Who Is This Credit Card Best For?

 Rewards points expire without account activity

-- No annual fee: For a travel rewards card with no annual fee, this card offers a fair bit of benefits.
+- No annual fee: For a travel rewards card with no annual fee (which is common among general travel cards), this card offers a fair bit of benefits.

 - Lots of travel redemption options: You can book a wide range of travel on Expedia: flights, hotels, cruises, tours, car rentals, and more.
 Unlike many other travel rewards programs, you’re not just limited to one airline or one hotel chain.

-- Silver rewards status: Normally you need to stay seven nights in a hotel or spend $5,000 per year to get Silver status with Expedia, which is good for booking discounts and hotel perks, but this card automatically bestows it upon you.
+- Automatic Expedia Silver rewards status: Normally, you need to stay seven nights in a hotel or spend $5,000 per year to get Silver status with Expedia, which is good for booking discounts and hotel perks, but this card automatically grants it to you.

 - Not all Expedia purchases count: Some popular Expedia purchases—including cruises, car rentals booked outside of a travel package, vacation rental properties, and hotels that you reserve through Expedia but pay for when you check in—don’t count toward earning extra Expedia Rewards points.

 - Few ancillary benefits: Many travel rewards cards come with extra perks, like auto rental collision insurance or trip delay insurance.
 The Expedia Rewards card doesn’t come with any of these.

 - Rewards points expire without account activity: If you don’t earn or use your Expedia Rewards points, they’ll expire after 18 months.

 Expedia Rewards Card From Citi’s Bonus for New Cardholder

 The Expedia Rewards Card’s new cardholder bonus should be fairly easy for most people to earn.
 Spend at least $1,000 on anything within the first three months (even non-Expedia purchases) and you’ll get 15,000 Expedia Rewards points.

 Earning Points & Rewards